The Definition and Relevance of Attachment for Lawyers from a DMM Perspective

 The DMM perspective shifts the focus of attachment theory slightly and centers it around danger rather than safety, and identifies attachment as a broad, neural system for managing danger (much like the fight-flight-freeze system for managing danger).

 “Attachment involves a person’s (child or adult) need to be protected from danger, and comforted especially after exposure to danger, and a relationship with a person who can provide protection from danger and comfort.”Dr. Patricia Crittenden

 Danger broad and includes relationship danger such as abandonment, rejection, dismissing, and inconsistency of response.
 When we see attachment as a neurobiological system for surviving danger, lawyers can see how attachment may have relevance for them since this definition defines the core of what they do, protecting clients from danger.

 Attachment is ultimately about adapting to danger

 In the legal setting, most clients are facing some sort of danger, or risk of losing something important.
-Thus, client feelings, thoughts, and behaviors related to processing risk and making decisions will be heavily influenced by their attachment pattern.Mark Baumann
+Thus, client feelings, thoughts, and behaviors related to processing risk and making decisions will be heavily influenced by their attachment-based processing patterns.Mark Baumann

 As hinted in the full name of the DMM, attachment involves adaptation.
 Human infants rely on adults to keep them alive.
 Children are born with instincts to motivate parents to take care of them.
 Infants smell nice, look cute, and their smiles are initially instinctive as opposed to learned behaviors.
 As infants age and their brains begin to develop and support awareness of complexity, they develop new protection seeking behaviors and thinking systems.